awsdocs/aws-go-developer-guide/doc_source/define-metrics.rst

   :header-rows: 1

   * - Metric
-    - ServerErrorCount
+    - Definition
+    - How to use it

-  * - Definition
+  * - ServerErrorCount
     - Number of API calls that fail due to server errors (5xx HTTP response codes) from AWS Services.
       These are typically caused by AWS services.

-  * - How to use it
     - Determine cause of SDK retries or latency.
       This metric will not always indicate that AWS services are at fault, as some AWS teams classify latency as an HTTP 503 response.